All Keyed Up: Quality Inspection for Keyboards & Backlit Characters

 Small assembly defects such as broken tabs in a keyboard frame may allow critical components to become loose or detach during shipment or operation.

 Radiant’s automated visual inspection (AVI) solutions can capture extremely detailed images of complex parts due to the high resolution and dynamic range of our ProMetric® Imaging Photometers and Colorimeters.
-Using single- or multi-camera integrations, manufacturers can capture and analyze several inspection images—each up to as much as 43 megapixels (8040 x 5360 CCD pixels)—to find minute defects precisely and quickly.
+Using single- or multi-camera integrations, manufacturers can capture and analyze several high-resolution inspection images to find minute defects precisely and quickly.

 Automated visual inspection also prevents any further damage to product assemblies that may be caused during handling by human inspectors before products ship.
 Visual inspection systems may be used to check the placement of device back plates, bezels, buttons, glass, and other exterior surfaces; the alignment of camera lenses, ports, and connectors relative to apertures in device housing; the position and placement of keys on a keypad; the presence or position of labels and printed or etched information on a product surface; and much more.
 Radiant provides inspection capability through its line of Advanced Vision systems (such as the INSPECT.assembly™ Visual Inspection Station) which include tools to address a variety of non-lit keyboard assembly and quality verification tasks.